Email marketing is one of the highly effective marketing channels for your business, and it is constantly evolving.

 Getting repeat purchases is all about remaining in touch with your previous customers.

 With automation, you can streamline sending exclusive offers, personalized product recommendations, discounts, etc., to this list without a miss.

 When customers don’t go long without hearing from you, they tend to pay attention and have an overall impact.

-Further the more you personalize the emails targeted to your previous buyers, you are more likely to get a conversion.
+Further, the more you personalize the emails targeted to your previous buyers, the more likely you are to get a conversion.

-Bottom line is, automation helps you improve your customer retention rates.
+The bottom line is automation helps you improve your customer retention rates.
 It also aids in reducing the customer acquisition cost as well.